 b.
 Methylation issues affect the bile

 Aside from methionine, folate also helps the bile.
 It increases bile flow, bile acid synthesis, and bile acid secretion.
-However, in people with MTHFR, the body’s ability to breakdown folic acid into a usable form is affected.
+However, in people with MTHFR, the body’s ability to break down folic acid into a usable form is affected.

 Another bile-related mechanism affected by MTHFR gene mutation is the level of phosphatidylethanolamine (PEMT) in the body.
-Phosphatidylethanolamine, a type of phospholipid, is created in the liver during methylation and it is for the gallbladder and liver.
+Phosphatidylethanolamine, a type of phospholipid, is created in the liver during methylation, and it is for the gallbladder and liver.
 It plays a crucial role in the secretion of lipoproteins in the liver.
 Some studies also prove that PEMT increases cholesterol solubility in bile.
-The creation of PEMT uses up a lot of methyl groups and therefore, individuals with MTHFR gene mutations may have a hard time producing enough of this phospholipid.
+The creation of PEMT uses up a lot of methyl groups, and therefore, individuals with MTHFR gene mutations may have a hard time producing enough of this phospholipid.
 PEMT deficiency may impair cellular growth and overall cellular energy production.
-It has been implicated in neurodegenerative disorders, metabolic syndromw, cardiovascular disease, and tumor development.
+It has been implicated in neurodegenerative disorders, metabolic syndrome, cardiovascular disease, and tumor development.

 c.
 It is related to pancreatic and gallbladder cancer development